judechays/STADL/readme.md

 ## Description

 A package to estimate models addressing spatial and temporal dependence as argued by Cook, Hays and Franzese (2021).
-This packages provides the tools for creating geographic spatial weights matrices considering k-nearest neighbors.
+This package provides the tools for creating geographic spatial weights matrices considering k-nearest neighbors.
 It also allows to estimate Spatial AutoRegressive (SAR), error (SEM) lag models, and Spatial Autocorrelation model (SAC).